 Krampus in German Folklore

-So, what is the role of Krampus in German Folklore?
-Historians believe that the Krampus myth comes from German Paganism, back in the time before the Middle Ages when the country converted to Christianity.
-Until then, Germans were Poly-theistic… meaning they worshiped many gods… including many of the Norse Gods like Woden (Odin in Norway) and Krampus, thought to be the son of the Norse god, Hel.
+What is the role of Krampus in German Folklore?
+Historians believe the Krampus myth comes from German Paganism, the time before the Germanic people converted to Christianity in the Middle Ages.
+Until then, Germans were Polytheistic, meaning they worshiped many gods, including many of the Norse Gods, like Woden (Odin in Norway) and Krampus, thought to be the son of the Norse god, Hel.

-Krampus’s name comes from the German word “Kralle” meaning claw…or from the Bavarian word “Krampn” meaning shriveled or dried out.
-And he is described as being half goat and half demon, with dark fur, large horns and sharp teeth, as well as claws for hands.
+Krampus’s name comes from the German word “Kralle,” meaning claw, or the Bavarian word “Krampn,” meaning shriveled or dried out.
+He is described as half goat and half demon, with dark fur, large horns, sharp teeth, and claws for hands.
 Pagan and Christian Symbolism surround this beast.
-Krampus carries chains, to suggest he is bound to the Devil, and a bundle of Birch switches, which may have connection to Pagan scourging rites, to punish children.
-In some stories he carries a sack, and is said to carry “bad children” away.
+Krampus carries chains to suggest he is bound to the Devil and a bundle of Birch switches, which may have a connection to Pagan scourging rites, to punish children.
+In some stories, he carries a sack and is said to carry “bad children” away.
 The bag is most likely left over from legends of invaders stealing children away during the Dark Ages.

 Altogether, he is a massively frightening being.